sultann/wordpress-plugin-deploy/readme.md

 ## Requirements

-There are two secrets required for this action to work.
-You can set those in your repository's settings under `Settings > Secrets and Variables > Actions`.
+Add the following secrets to your repository's settings under `Settings > Secrets and Variables > Actions`.

 - `SVN_USERNAME` - Your WordPress.org username.
 - `SVN_PASSWORD` - Your WordPress.org password.
+- `SLACK_WEBHOOK`- (Optional) Slack webhook URL to send notification when deployment is successful.

 ## Inputs